mnagy94/jexer/README.md

     platforms.
 This is a workaround for the C library behavior of checking for a tty: script launches $SHELL in a pseudo-tty.
 This works on Linux but might not on other Posix-y platforms.

+  - Closing a TTerminalWindow without exiting the process inside it may result in a zombie 'script' process.

   - Java's InputStreamReader as used by the ECMA48 backend requires a valid UTF-8 stream.
 The default X10 encoding for mouse